EKS (Elastic Kubernetes Service)

 FLOCI_SERVICES_EKS_DOCKER_NETWORK |

-(unset) | Docker network for k3s containers |
+(unset) | Docker network for k3s containers (falls back to the global FLOCI_SERVICES_DOCKER_NETWORK, then Floci's own network) |

 FLOCI_SERVICES_EKS_KEEP_RUNNING_ON_SHUTDOWN |